zaius/docs/content/docs/web-interface/application-settings.md

 the UserVoice popup.

 By activating wercker support you give the wercker team `builds + deploys` permissions.
-This allows us to see the details and debug the issue.
+This allows us to see the details and debug the issue at hand.

 ### Deploy targets

 Here you can setup deploy pipeline targets.
-Want read more on deploying with wercker, continue reading the following link.
+Want read more on deploying with wercker, continue reading using the following link.

 [Read more on deploying &rsaquo;](/docs/deploy/index.html)